The University of Tennessee Health Science Center is one of six CRNA schools in Tennessee.

 Entire Program Cost of CRNA School at University of Tennessee Health Science.

-*This estimate is supplied by all-crna-schools.com and represents the average cost of text books, institutional fees and other supplies that are necessary for CRNA school.
+*This estimate is supplied by all-crna-schools.com and other supplies that are necessary for CRNA school.
 The chart online shows living expenses included in their total.
 Since everyone has different living expenses, that cost was left out of our equation.